 One of my bucket list when visiting Tokyo is to buy cheesecake from Pablo – the famous cheesecake brand that I saw several times on Facebook.

-But we were not there yet cause that mall has 7 floors and 5 underground floors!
+But we were not there yet cause that mall has seven floors and five underground floors!

-I was thinking about giving up but he still wanted to help me.
-We literally walked around the mall, went to 6 different floors, asking tons of people to find the place!
+I was thinking about giving up, but he still wanted to help me.
+We walked around the mall, went to 6 different floors, asking tons of people to find the place!
 We finally found this cheesecake stand on the 2nd underground floor after that.

 That man asked me “How did you know about the place?”